 Phase 1: Building Community

 One of the great aspects of the 100 Day Project is the huge community of people that participate.
 Of course, Instagram is really the best place to build community.
-Not only will your following grown, but you will find many interesting accounts and projects to follow.
+Not only will your following grow, but you will find many interesting accounts and projects to follow.
 To really explore the various posts, search the hashtag #the100dayproject and then click on the “recent posts” tab as opposed to “top posts.”

 The 100 Day Project Facebook group is another great place to start.
 If you add your posts to the daily threads, you get some interaction and possible following.
 Outside of the daily threads, though, the group is not very interactive now that the project is underway.
 The admins have it tamped down so people can only post in prescribed threads.